Subscribe to our

 Recitation Step.
 The native speaker fluently recites the words of the song or aria.
 This gives the singer a sense of the flow of the language, and a chance to learn the proper word stresses and the general feeling of the language.

 Repetition Step.
 The native speaker slowly reads each phrase of the song or aria and then pauses to allow the singer to repeat immediately afterwards.
-This allows the singer to practice pronouncing each phrase like a language tape.
-This step quickly and efficiently teaches the mechanics of a language, like correct vowel sounds and double consonants, and builds the singer's confidence in singing in a foreign language.
+This allows the singer to practice pronouncing each phrase like a language CD.
+This step quickly and efficiently teaches the mechanics of a language, like pronunciation of correct vowel sounds and double consonants, and builds the singer's confidence in singing in a foreign language.
 This step can also be used in memorizing a song by speaking each phrase in the pause before the speaker, giving the singer immediate feedback.

 Melody with Piano Accompaniment or Orchestral Accompaniment.
 The melody is played on one of the stereo channels while the piano or orchestral accompaniment is played on the other channel.
 This allows the singer to practice singing first with just melody, then gradually adding more accompaniment until the singer can sing with the accompaniment channel alone, using the balance control on a stereo system.